shreyas-challa/xia/README.md

 garbage collector, and a zero-cost C FFI.
 The compiler is written in Rust and emits native machine code through LLVM 18.

 ```
-# Strings and arrays are heap-allocated and managed by ARC — no GC.
+# Strings and arrays are heap-allocated and managed by ARC (no GC)
 extern fn printf(fmt: str, ...) -> int

 fn greet(name: str) -> str: